We have listed the best attractions and unique things to do in Madagascar.

 Within Toliary area, southwest of the adjacent Antananarivo is Parc National de L’Isalo which holds sandstone structures dated back into the Jurassic time.
 The national park hold fire-proof forests, open grasslands and deep canyons.
 It is a very stunning area ideal for hiking particularly in the canyons.

-The plants and wildlife are also very spectacular and the park has over 15 lemur species, over 80 bird species and more than 30 reptiles.
-Many of these species are unique to this island and can’t be seen anywhere else on earth.
 In Madagascar you will see the fire-proof Tapia plus Heza forests, and the riparian forest together with rivers.
 Therefore book a guide to take you through the exciting trail which runs between one to seven days but all worth experiencing.

 Ranomafana National Park (hot-water in Malagasy)is the most magnificent forest on earth with a vast diversity of wildlife.
 There are more than 10 lemur species the spectacular golden-bamboo lemur and more than 120 catalogues species thirty of which are endemic to the island.